mffrost-ucsc/Pill-Pal/README.md

     $ docker-compose down -v
     $ docker-compose build --no-cache
     $ docker-compose up -d

-The database can be connected to and edited via MySQL Workbench.
-Instructions are here: https://medium.com/@chrischuck35/how-to-create-a-mysql-instance-with-docker-compose-1598f3cc1be

 #### Closing
 When you are done working, run: